medavox/kotban/README.md

 Kotban
 ======

-A kanban viewer for boards whose contents are stored as a directory tree in git.
+Allows you to use a git repo containing a directory tree of plain-text files as a Kanban board with edit history.

+This is just a UI which makes it easier to view the board's cards side-by-side.

+It's entirely optional - the board works without this app, because they're just plain-text files.

-Each card is a text file and each column is a directory, so changes to the board can be reflected sanely in commits.
+Each card is a text file and each column is a directory, so changes to the board can be stored in commits.

 A directory containing: